fluthjs/fluth-doc/docs/en/api/plugin/delayExec.md

 - `delayTime` (required): Delay time in milliseconds

-## Return Value

-Returns an ExecutePlugin that delays passing the execution result of the current node for the specified time.

-## Core Behavior
+## Details

-- **execute plugin**: Only executes at the current node, does not propagate to child nodes
+- Only executes at the current node, does not propagate to child nodes
-- **Delayed execution**: Wraps the result in a Promise and resolves after the specified time
+- Wraps the result in a `Promise` and resolves after the specified time
-- **Promise handling**: For Promise results, waits for resolution before starting the delay timer
+- For `Promise` type results, waits for Promise resolution before starting the delay timer
-- **Time control**: Precisely controls the timing of the data flow
+- Precisely controls the timing of the data flow

-## Usage Scenarios
+## Examples

 ### Scenario 1: Basic delay